Travel Insurance Plans for 40+ Travelers

 Up to $1 millionNoneUp to $1 millionNo limit$ 260 per month with year long

 Tip: For frequent travelers, consider annual plans for cost efficiency.
 Always compare coverage limits and check for pre-existing condition clauses before purchasing.
-As I now travel most of the year, I needed this type of continuous travel insurance.
-This lead me to a type of travel insurance generally called nomad insurance, which is like many of the travelors insurance policies, but year round.
-World Nomads has this as does SafetyWing but I ended up with Genki Native.
+As I now travel most of the year, I need continuous travel insurance.
+This led me to a type of travel insurance generally called nomad insurance, which is similar to many travel insurance policies but is year-round.
+World Nomads has this, as does SafetyWing, but I ended up buying Genki Native.
+(My current plan went up from $117 per month for the first two years, to now $168 (USD) per month, 63-year-old male, no claims).

 Travel Insurance for Seniors and over 65s – How to get it CHEAPER